zhongvei/COMP4651_Project/README.md

 ## Introduction

-This is a project for HackUST 2023.
-The project is a web application that allows users to connect to a local blockchain network and interact with it.
-The web application is built using Next.js and React.js.
-The blockchain network is built using solidity and hardhat.
-Future plans to push the project's frontend to the vercel platform and the blockchain to the Polygon (Mumbai Testnet) blockchain.
+ The following project is a submission for HackUST 2023.

+#### Homeābode leverages both finance and Web3 technologies to create a community-driven platform for affordable housing.
+It consists of two main components:

+#### a) A REIT fund that manages and rents out housing for low-to-middle income HK residents at slightly below market price

+#### b) A platform powered by smart-contracts and blockchain monitoring framework that increases the transparency of the fund’s assets and social impact.

+The codebase for the project is split into two parts: the blockchain network and the web application.

+The blockchain network is built using solidity and local ganache server.

+The web application is built using Next.js.

 <hr/>